Request ACTRI Services

 More information can be found at:

-CTRI research is strengthened by research activities to better understand and address ethical challenges in education, consultation, public engagement, and policy development.
+ACTRI research is strengthened by research activities to better understand and address ethical challenges in education, consultation, public engagement, and policy development.
 Ongoing research in research ethics includes a focus on the standards of responsible conduct of research, and the goals and effectiveness of research ethics education.
-Ethics faculty work with CTRI research faculty on grant writing and conducting research on ethical issues that are either central to or a part of clinical and translational research projects.
+Ethics faculty work with ACTRI research faculty on grant writing and conducting research on ethical issues that are either central to or a part of clinical and translational research projects.
 In addition, ethics faculty can assist in the planning and writing of any required sections of grant proposals, particularly career development and fellowship awards, that require plans for research ethics education or addressing ethical challenges.

 Research Ethics Program Resources: